Home > Research > Researchers > Garrath Williams

 I took all my degrees at Manchester University - BA in Philosophy and Politics, MA in Health Care Ethics, and PhD (on theory of action in Kant's philosophy) in the Department of Government.
 I lectured in Political Theory in the same department, then in philosophy at the Centre for Professional Ethics, University of Central Lancashire, before coming to Lancaster University in 2003.

-I have also been a Visiting Professor at the Ruhr University in Bochum, Germany and have previously held visiting fellowships at Copenhagen Business School's Department of Intercultural Communication and Management, the European Academy for the Study of the Consequences of Scientific and Technological Advances, Bad Neuenahr-Ahrweiler, Germany, and the Centre for Ethics, Philosophy and Public Affairs at the University of St Andrews.
+I have also been a Visiting Professor at the Ruhr University in Bochum, Germany and have held visiting fellowships at the University of Amsterdam, Copenhagen Business School, the European Academy for the Study of the Consequences of Scientific and Technological Advances (Germany), and the University of St Andrews.

 Current Teaching

 I have taught widely moral philosophy, political thought and applied ethics.
-My current courses are:
+My most recent courses have been:

 • Philosophical Issues in Politics and Economics (PPR211)